-- consent to my election or appointment from time to time as a director of the Society - consent to the holding of meetings of directors or any committees of directors of which I am a member by means of such telephone or other communications facilities as permit all persons participating in the meetings to hear each other - acknowledge and declare that I am a resident of Canada - undertake to advise the Board of Directors in writing of any change in my status as a resident of Canada.
+- consent to my election or appointment from time to time as a director of the Society - consent to the holding of meetings of directors or any committees of directors of which I am a member by means of such telephone or other communications facilities as permit all persons participating in the meetings to hear each other - · acknowledge and declare that I am a resident of Canada - undertake to advise the Board of Directors in writing of any change in my status as a resident of Canada.

 In return for the KDCFS giving me access to confidential information in the form of draft proposals, draft legislation, draft regulations, briefing materials, correspondence or verbal communication for the purposes of involvement in the affairs of the Community Forest, I agree to keep confidential the documents and information that I obtain from this access or a result of this involvement.
-The discussion must not mention the specific wording of the draft proposals, draft legislation, draft regulations, briefing materials, correspondence or verbal communication.